GaurangGavai/rfp-search-test-pipeline/README.md

 5. Output file - Location of the output file as a full path

-You will need to additionally install the sentence_transformers package as:
+You will need to use the same environment as for rfp-knowledge but will need to additionally install the sentence_transformers package as:

 pip install sentence_transformers